uoftweb/constitution/README.md

 - Handle official correspondence of the organization
 - Make a list of all registered members
 - Record notes and motions for meetings
-- Store the passwords and account names the Github, Club email, servers, Google Drive, and other paid and free services

 ### VP Admin